makehumancommunity/gl-test-cases/README.md

 * 07 *Use an array buffer to draw a triangle* - Set up a buffer array containing vertex data, tie the buffer to the shader attribute, and use this approach to draw a triangle connecting the vertex positions.
 * 08 *Use an array buffer to draw a quad* - Set up a buffer array containing vertex data, tie the buffer to the shader attribute, and use this approach to draw a quad connecting the vertex positions.
 * 09 *Mix position and color data in one array* - Set up a buffer array containing both position data and color data, and use this approach to draw a multicolored quad.
+* 10 *Scale according to window size* - Use a "uniform" in the vertex shader to scale to compensate for window size.

 ## Results